This post may contain affiliate links, please see my disclosure policy to learn more.

 - In a large bowl, mix the dry ingredients together.
 Stir in the mayonnaise.
 Gradually add the water and blend until evenly combined.
 Pour into prepared baking pan.

-- Bake for 25-35 minutes or until toothpick inserted in middle comes out clean.
+- Bake for 25-35 minutes or until a toothpick inserted in the middle comes out clean.
 Cool and top with your favorite frosting.

 You may also be interested in Quick Mayonnaise Biscuits made without eggs or yeast.